Trshant/stackedit/drafts/2019-04-25-Docker-setup-LAMP.md

   Post that i read up on Docker-compose and realised I better get started with writing a YAML file to detail out all the details.
 This has been carefully [commented](https://gist.github.com/Trshant/e06bebd178915a7a025339c4bd5e5d94#file-docker-compose-yml)) and i hope that the comments are good enough explanation.

-  Then all i needed to do was go over to that directory and do a `sudo docker-compose build` and post that
+  Then all i needed to do was go over to that directory and do a `sudo docker-compose build` and post that `sudo docker-compose up`.

+  Cheers! :beers:

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQ5MDQ1OTk0LDE0NjI0OTM0ODBdfQ==
+eyJoaXN0b3J5IjpbNzQ3MTY1NzkzLDE0NjI0OTM0ODBdfQ==
 -->